 The first workshop speakers (representatives from cities of Ghent, Haarlem and Oslo, representative from the Solar Impulse Foundation and DG GROW) agreed that public procurement is a key tool for cities to implement innovative solutions and reach their sustainability objectives.
 The second workshop focused on the topic of cities needs for a digital sustainable Urban development.

-The initiative will be concluded by the ICC Conference and Mayors Summit between 15-16 November 2022 at the Smart City Expo in Barcelona, where participating cities and their Mayors will gather to take a stock of all the project's results and improvements in cities' digital and green transition since 2019.
+The initiative will be concluded by the between 15-16 November 2022 at the Smart City Expo in Barcelona, where participating cities and their Mayors will gather to take a stock of all the project's results and improvements in cities' digital and green transition since 2019.

 Stay tuned because this is not the end: thanks to the funding under the Single Market Programme – SME Pillar, the initiative will be extended and will smoothly continue beyond December 2022 as 'Intelligent Cities Challenge 2.0', with a new call for expression of interest for additional cities to join and benefit from the initiative.